BloemGamer/leaf-lang/README.md

 - **Unsafe is explicit and contained:** Low-level operations such as raw pointers, manual allocation, and inline assembly are available in unsafe blocks only.

-- **Predictable, high performance:** Ahead-of-time compilation, no mandatory runtime, fast compile times, and clear cost models make it suitable for systems and performance-critical code.
+- **Predictable, high performance:** Clear cost models make it suitable for systems and performance-critical code.

-- **Power without artificial limits:** The language does not restrict what you can do — it makes powerful operations explicit instead of forbidden.
+- **Power without artificial limits:** The language does not restrict what you can do, it makes powerful operations explicit instead of forbidden.

 - **Designed to be understood:** A small, learnable core language that prioritizes clarity over cleverness.